VictorRodriguez/compilers-lecture/labs/01/README.md

 * How to read the object file in the command line
 * How to automate the analysis of ASM code

+# Requirements

+* Linux machine, either a VM or a baremetal host
+* GCC compiler (at least version 4.8)
+* Autotools
+* shell scripting
+* git send mail server installed and configured on your Linux machine

 ## Instructions

 * Inside this directory read carefully and understand what's inside the Makefile